alexandersundstrom/pdftest/README.md

 #### Endpoints
 http://localhost:8080/pdf/box Creating an pdf using PDF Box from Apache. <br>
-http://localhost:8080/pdf/fop Creating an pdf using FOP from Apache.
+http://localhost:8080/pdf/fop Creating an pdf using FOP from Apache.<br>
+http://localhost:8080/pdf/ixdoc Creating an pdf using XDocreport

 #### Tests